-Traditionally sponsorship within the health care sector has been from pharmaceutical companies, medical device / supply companies and medical insurance bodies.
-This policy applies to any organisation that seeks to:
+Sponsorship within the health care sector has been primarily from pharmaceutical companies, medical device / supply companies and medical insurance bodies.
+ICGP considers sponsorship from other sectors as well.

-- support and provide funding as an unrestricted educational or research grant for ICGP activities - Appendix A - obtain ICGP CPD recognition for an external educational activity relevant to General Practice - Appendix B
+The ICGP Sponsorship Policy applies to any organisation that seeks to:

-(Please refer to appendices for information specific to each of these categories.)
+- Support and provide funding as an unrestricted "Educational" or "Research" grant for ICGP activities Appendix A - Obtain ICGP CPD recognition for an external educational activity relevant to General Practice Appendix B - Have a partnership agreement, collaboration, memorandum of agreement or deed of sponsorship with the ICGP (Please refer to appendices for information specific to these categories.)
+Hereafter all of the above will be referred to as 'A signed agreement'.